awsdocs/aws-kms-developer-guide/doc_source/monitoring-cloudwatch.md

 You can monitor your AWS KMS keys using Amazon CloudWatch, which collects and processes raw data from AWS KMS into readable, near real\-time metrics\.
 These data are recorded for a period of two weeks so that you can access historical information and gain a better understanding of the usage of your KMS keys and their changes over time\.
 For more information about Amazon CloudWatch, see the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)\.

+You can use Amazon CloudWatch to alert you to important events, such as the following ones\.
++ The imported key material in a KMS key is nearing its expiration date\.
++ A KMS key that is pending deletion is still being used\.
++ The key material in a KMS key was automatically rotated\.
++ A KMS key was deleted\.

+You can also create an [Amazon CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/) alarm that alerts you when your request rate reaches a certain percentage of a quota value\.
+For details, see [Manage your AWS KMS API request rates using Service Quotas and Amazon CloudWatch](http://aws.amazon.com/blogs/security/manage-your-aws-kms-api-request-rates-using-service-quotas-and-amazon-cloudwatch/) in the *AWS Security Blog*\.

 **Topics**
 + [AWS KMS metrics and dimensions](#kms-metrics-dimensions)
 + [Creating CloudWatch alarms to monitor AWS KMS metrics](#creating-alarms)